VenithNET/Dragon-Linux/content/about.md

 draft: false
 ---

-# About Asahi Linux
+# About Dragon Linux

-Asahi Linux is a project and community with the goal of porting Linux to Apple Silicon Macs, starting with the 2020 M1 Mac Mini, MacBook Air, and MacBook Pro.
+Dragon Linux is a project and community with the goal of porting Linux to Apple Silicon Macs, starting with the 2020 M1 Mac Mini, MacBook Air, and MacBook Pro.

 Our goal is not just to make Linux run on these machines but to polish it to the point where it can be used as a daily OS.
 Doing this requires a tremendous amount of work, as Apple Silicon is an entirely undocumented platform.

-Asahi Linux is developed by a thriving community of free and open source software developers.
+Dragon Linux is developed by a thriving community of free and open source software developers.

 ## The name